-- Unplug and reboot monitor and PC
+- Reboot monitor and PC

-- Adjust monitor to the correct input
+- Select correct input

-- Inspect display cables
+- Examine display cables

-- Remove, reorder, and reinsert RAM sticks
+- Shuffle RAM sticks

 - Reset CMOS/BIOS

 Chelsea Ashbrook is a Senior Manager of Corporate Digital Experience at Genentech.
-Chelsea received her B.A. from the University of Connecticut and has spent the last 10 years working in the technology field.
+Chelsea received her B.A. from the University of Connecticut and has spent the last 11 years working in the technology field.